rixx/books.rixx.de/data/reviews/mark-manson/models/index.md

 For the most part, it has good and bad points: A lot of gross evopsych, think "women are evolved to", "As is often the case, women are terrible authorities on why they like/dislike something, all they know is that they like/dislike it".
-It kinda makes up for it by saying a couple of good things against PUA stuff (like advocating vulnerability, decent self-improvement progression etc).
+It makes up for it by saying a couple of good things against PUA stuff (like advocating vulnerability, decent self-improvement progression etc).
 It also comes with good theory of interaction, by advocating to fix your relationship to yourself and then polarise people early.
 During that part, it's been a depressing read because it's tailored to average guys and I hate how this looks – tough talk, dumbing things down, dominance games.